December 29, 2024

 2. Water Wisely

-ZZ plants prefer a “soak and dry” approach.
-Overwatering is the quickest way to harm your plant, so let the soil dry out between waterings.
+ZZ plants like to be watered and the left to dry.
+Overwatering is probably the quickest way to upset it.
+So let the soil get dry between each watering.

 How to water properly:

-• Check the top inch of soil with your finger; if it’s dry, water thoroughly.
+• Check the top inch of the soil with your finger.
+If it’s ry than water.

 3. Fertilize Sparingly